Equipment Computation

-DataSheetLang can derive equipment entries from item definitions and optionally compute equipment stats in a deterministic way.
+DataSheetLang can derive equipment entries from item definitions and compute equipment stats deterministically.

 What equipment computation does